Mole1424/3rd-year-project/final-code/README.md

 #### `main.py`

 Main file for this project.
-Ct=reates ear dataset, trains models, evaluates them, and then saves the results, all with checkpointing so it can pick up from where it left off.
+Creates ear dataset, trains models, evaluates them, and then saves the results, all with checkpointing so it can pick up from where it left off.